Parvathy-snair/EduBotics/README.md

 - 📄 **Quiz Generator**: Instantly generate 5-question MCQs for any topic
 - 🚫 **Fully Offline**: No data tracking, no server required — perfect for limited or no internet zones
 - ⚡ **Optimized with OpenVINO**: Faster inference on CPU-only systems
+- 🔒 **Privacy-First**;	No cloud or data upload — everything stays local
+- 🧩 **Modular Design**;	Built with Flask and Streamlit can be easily extended or embedded

 ---
+## What Makes EduBotics Unique?

+ Truly Offline: Unlike most AI assistants that rely on online APIs, EduBotics runs entirely offline — from voice recognition to AI inference — using pre-downloaded models and optimized pipelines.

+- Multimodal Learning Support: Supports input via text, speech, and images, covering diverse student needs.

+- Powered by Open Standards: Uses HuggingFace transformers, OpenVINO, Vosk, and Tesseract — all free and open-source technologies.

+- Optimized for Accessibility: Designed for use in low-resource environments like rural schools or labs without reliable internet.

+- Custom-Built Quiz Engine: Automatically creates MCQs on any topic, allowing students to test their knowledge with real-time evaluation.

+- Extensible & Lightweight: No GPU required.
+Easily customizable for future modules like diagrams, formula solving, or regional languages.

 ## 📁 Folder Structure (Recommended)